 #10: blind contour drawing

-This one just really gets me out of my own head and helps me let go of the idea that everything always has to be perfect
+This drawing exercise just really gets me out of my own head and helps me let go of the idea that everything always has to be perfect

 It was especially useful when I was starting a new sketchbook and was really nervous about ruining the first few pages with something awful.